Viviani's theorem

-Viviani's theorem, named after Vincenzo Viviani, states that the sum of the distances from any interior point to the sides of an equilateral triangle equals the length of the triangle's altitude.
+Viviani's theorem, named after Vincenzo Viviani, states that the sum of the shortest distances from any interior point to the sides of an equilateral triangle equals the length of the triangle's altitude.
 It is a theorem commonly employed in various math competitions, secondary school mathematics examinations, and has wide applicability to many problems in the real world.

 Proof

 This proof depends on the readily-proved proposition that the area of a triangle is half its base times its height—that is, half the product of one side with the altitude from that side.

 Let ABC be an equilateral triangle whose height is h and whose side is a.

-Let P be any point inside the triangle, and u, s, t the distances of P from the sides.
+Let P be any point inside the triangle, and s, t, u the perpendicular distances of P from the sides.
 Draw a line from P to each of A, B, and C, forming three triangles PAB, PBC, and PCA.